pranavgawaii/LearnAnywhere/README.md

 ## 📖 About The Project

-**Danges Academy** is a comprehensive educational platform designed to bridge the gap between academic learning and real-world skills.
+**Definite Success** is a comprehensive educational platform designed to bridge the gap between academic learning and real-world skills.

 This project was meticulously developed as part of an **Internship Program**.
 It demonstrates a high standard of frontend development, featuring a fully responsive interface, aesthetic design principles, and seamless user interactions.